 #6 – Mood Swings

-Although true “’roid rage” is rare and only occurs in individuals who use steroids inappropriately, mood swings are one of the more common signs of steroid use.
+Although true “’roid rage” is rare and only occurs in individuals who use inappropriately, mood swings are one of the more common signs of steroid use.
 Increasing testosterone levels have an impact on the body’s production of neurotransmitters, which can cause anything from anger to depression to euphoria.
-If men do not use AIs during cycles with most steroids (that require them), their bodies will convert excess steroid to estrogen, leading to severe mood swings.
-Along those same lines, when men come off of steroids and fail to use PCT supplements correctly, their bodies are suddenly devoid of testosterone.
+If men do not use AIs during cycles, their bodies will convert excess steroid to estrogen, leading to severe mood swings.
+Along those same lines, when men come off and fail to use PCT supplements correctly, their bodies are suddenly devoid of testosterone.
 This can make them very moody, and things like depression are common.

 #7 – Lack of Sleep